SVMoA preps virtual concert

 The band formed nearly a dozen years ago and played at the Sun Valley Opera House in 2013, also visiting five local schools during their time in the valley.
 Since playing their first concert together, Wax and Slezak have released seven albums, notched several Top 20 chart placements and have played alongside the likes of The Avett Brothers and Los Lobos.

-Though free, registration is required to tune in.
+Though participation is free, registration is required to tune in.
 Visit svmoa.org/events to learn more.

 Post a comment as